kenjutzue/Hog-Farm-Management-System/README.md

 - Download and Install any local web server such as XAMPP/WAMP.

-- Download the provided source code zip file. (download button is located below)
+- Download the provided source code zip file.

 **Installation/Setup:**